To view the movie, please click here.

 vary considerably, depending on the bandwith of your Internet connection.

-arms are bent at the elbows and at the wrists to create a step like
+whose arms are bent at the elbows and at the wrists to create a step

-form.
-The breasts are placed high on the torso and continue the mass
+like form.
+The breasts are placed high on the torsos and continue the

-of the shoulders.
-This stylization of the human body can be seen in
+mass of the shoulders.
+This stylization of the human body can be seen

-many Dogon sculptures.
-The almost featureless face conforms to the
+in many Dogon sculptures (see attached video).
+The almost featureless

-simplification of forms that characterizes these sculptures.
-This
+faces conform to the simplification of forms that characterizes these

 Sacrificial materials are poured on figure sculptures and other